jonathanudd/rock/README.md

 * tar (for extracting the C sources)
 * bzip2 (used by tar)

-## Build Cogneco version of Rock with fasterthanlime version
+## Build Cogneco version of rock with fasterthanlime version

 * Build rock from https://github.com/fasterthanlime/rock by following the 'Get started' guide below.
-* Create safe_rock by running `make backup`
+* Create a copy of the rock binary namned safe_rock by running `make backup`
-* Go to the rock folder cloned from https://github.com/cogneco/rock and create a folder called  'bin' inside.
+* Go to the rock folder cloned from https://github.com/cogneco/rock
+* Create a folder called  'bin' inside.
 * Copy safe_rock into that folder.
 * Run `make safe`

-Cogneco version of Rock builds itself but it has not been tested.
+Cogneco version of rock builds itself but it has not been tested.

 ## Get started